Sj7101/Get-EventScraper/README.md

 .\Get-LoginEvents-MultiServer.ps1 -Servers $servers -StartTime $start -EndTime $end This command retrieves login events between April 1, 2025 and today across the specified servers.

-#📦 Output Files
+📦 Output Files
 After the script completes, two CSV files are created in the same folder as the script:

 File	Description
 LoginEvents.csv	Contains all successfully retrieved login event data.
-FailedServer.csv	Contains a list of servers that could not be queried, along with the reason for failure.
+FailedServer.csv	Contains servers that could not be queried, with reason.
 LoginEvents.csv Fields
 TimeCreated